Sunday, December 23, 2012

 Kamrupi literature

 Yuan Chwang, in the seventh century A.D. found that the dialect of Kamarupa differed only a little from that of Magadha or mid India.
-The Kamrupi was originally a variety of eastern Maithili and it was no doubt the spoken Aryan language throughout the kingdom which then included the whole of the Assam valley and the while of northern Bengal with the addition of the Purnea district of Bihar.
-It is not therefore at all strange that the language of the Buddhist dohas, composed in Kamarupa during the tenth and the eleventh centuries, should be a mixed Maithili-Kamrupi language bearing close resemblance to modern Assamese, the direct offspring of the old Kamrupi.
-Perhaps these dohas were composed in a language which could be easily understood throughout Eastern India.
+The Kamrupi was originally a variety of eastern Maithili and it was no doubt the spoken Aryan language throughout the kingdom which then included the whole of the Brahmaputra valley and the whole of northern Bengal with the addition of the Purnea district of Bihar.
+It is not therefore at all strange that the language of the Buddhist dohas, composed in Kamarupa during the tenth and the eleventh centuries, should be a mixed Maithili-Kamrupi language bearing close resemblance to modern

 The earliest Kamrupi literature was unwritten and consisted of nursery songs, pastoral ballads sung by cowherds, songs of boatmen, songs describing the twelve months, songs for propitiation of the goddess of small-pox (Sitala) and wedding songs.
 Naturally the composition and language of these songs and ballads differed somewhat from district to district.
 Those collected and published by the University of Calcutta in the first volume of the work known as "Asamiya Sahityar Chaneki" were not necessarily the ones current throughout the kingdom of Kamarupa.
 Grierson published, in the journal of the Asiatic Society of Bengal, a version of the "Kanya Baromahi Geet" current in northern Bengal towards the end of the last century.
 This very song is still current in Assam in a somewhat varied form.
 It is quite possible that when northern Bengal was a part of Kamarupa the same version of the song was current throughout Kamrup, Goalpara and Rangpur.
 The mantras or incantations uttered to exorcise ghosts, to cure snake-bites or to perform feats of sorcery as well as the wise sayings or aphorisms ascribed to Daka Purusha belong to this category of unwritten literature.
 The late Pundit Hem Chandra Goswami thought that the aphorisms of Dak were first reduced to writing about 800 A.D.
 Some of these aphorisms refer to trading on the Arracan coast when the sea stretched from the southern slopes of the Garo Hills.
 It can therefore easily assign Daka to a very early period.
 He belonged to the village of Lehi-Dangara in the Barpeta district.

 The earliest written puthis in the Kamrupi language date from about the second quarter of the fourteenth century.
 During this period flourished two poets, viz, Hema Saraswati and Haribar Bipra.
 Hema Saraswati composed the "Prahlad Charitra" based on the Vamana Purana while Haribar Bipra translated the Aswamedha Parva of the Mababharata.
 Kaviratna was the author of the "Jayadratha Vadha".
 His home was at Sila, a village within the Barpeta district.
 The writings of all these three poets are still extant.
 To a some what later period belonged Madhava Kandali and Rudra Kandali.
 The former versified portions of the Ramayana and the latter composed, in Kamrupi verse, portions of the Mahabharata.
-Sankar Deva who was born in 1449 A.D. refers to Madhava Kandali as one of the reputed poets belonging to an earlier age.
+Sankara Deva who was born in 1449 A.D. refers to Madhava Kandali as one of the reputed poets belonging to an earlier age.
 It may therefore place both Madhava Kandali and Rudra Kandali towards the end of the fourteenth century.
-In his Ramayana, Madhava Kandali himself states that his other name was Kaviraj-Kandali and that though he could easily compose verses in Sanskrit he composed the Ramayana in Assamese verse for the benefit of the people at large.
+In his Ramayana, Madhava Kandali himself states that his other name was Kaviraj-Kandali and that though he could easily compose verses in Sanskrit he composed the Ramayana in local verse for the benefit of the people at large.
 Madhava Kandali wrote also another poem entitled "Devajit."

 Sixteenth century, witnessed a great development of the vernacular literature of Kamarupa.
 The Yogini Tantra, a well-known Sanskrit work which gives the boundaries of the kingdom of Kamarupa as it existed during the rule of the Pala kings probably written in Kamarupa during the first pact of the sixteenth century.
 To this period it must also assign the compilation of the Behula Upakhyana by Durgabar Kayastha, a native of Kamakhya.